editorconfig-checker/editorconfig-checker/README.md

 ##### via arguments

 If you want to play around how the tool would behave you can also pass the `--exclude` argument to the binary.
 This will accept a regular expression as well.
-If you use this argument the default excludes as well as the excludes from the `.ecrc` file will merged together.
+If you use this argument the default excludes as well as the excludes from the `.ecrc` file will be merged together.

 For example: `ec --exclude node_modules`